KyivAIGroup/iterative-winners-take-all/README.md

 ### Figure 1.
 Dependence on the input sparsity

 <img src="figures/fig2c.png" alt="figures/fig2c.png" width="400"/>
+Dependence of the sparsity of encodings on the input sparsity.
+The main feature is that the dependence is nonlinear and the same for different layer sizes.

 ### Figure 2.
 Similarity preservation

-Similar input are encoded in similar output populations.

 <img src="figures/similarity_preservation.png" alt="figures/similarity_preservation.png" width="400"/>
+The figure shows how the cosine similarity between two input vectors changes in the encoding space.
+The sparsity of encodings influences the dependence.
+Results for iWTA are comparable to kWTA.
+Similar inputs are encoded in similar output populations.
+The higher the encoding sparsity the better preservation.

 The figures from the next sections involve learning. *Learning* the weights means letting the network evolve over time from input stimuli `x` rather than "training" it from labelled data.
 In other words, the learning is local and unsupervised.